cronvel/async-kit/bdd-spec.md

 } ) ;
 ```

-should evaluate async ( truthly && falsy ) || truthly to true, and run all jobs.
+should evaluate async ( truthy && falsy ) || truthy to true, and run all jobs.

 ```js
 var stats = createStats( 3 ) ;